Solutions That Help You into The United States

 How Canadian RRSP’s are Taxed In The U.S.?

-When Canadians relocate to the US and become US tax residents, what should be done with their RRSP’s?
-A lot of confusion exists on how the IRS and state revenue agencies treat these accounts.
-TN Visa holders are especially affected when they move to the U.S.
+When Canadians relocate to the US and become US tax residents, what happens to their RRSPs?
+There is a lot of confusion about how the IRS and state revenue agencies treat these accounts.
+TN Visa holders are especially affected when they move to the US.

 How the Tax Treaty Helps You